School of Pacific and Asian Studies

 Established in 1987, SPAS offers academic programs in Asian studies and Pacific Islands studies.
-SPAS also houses the Centers for Chinese Studies, Japanese Studies, Korean Studies, Okinawan Studies, Pacific Islands Studies, Philippine Studies, South Asian Studies and Southeast Asian Studies.
-Through these centers and programs, SPAS helps to coordinate the efforts of some 300 faculty specialists throughout UH Manoa who offer more than 600 courses related to Asia and the Pacific.
+SPAS also houses the Centers for Chinese Studies, Japanese Studies, Korean Studies, Okinawan Studies, Pacific Islands Studies, Philippine Studies, South Asian Studies, and Southeast Asian Studies.
+Through these centers and programs, SPAS helps to coordinate the efforts across UH Manoa of some 300 faculty specialists who offer more than 600 courses related to Asia and the Pacific.

 Research and publications, specialized training and instructional programs, conferences, symposia, resources development, and a full schedule of co-curricular activities and cultural programs are all a part of the School of Pacific and Asian Studies.
 Students electing to focus their studies on Asia or the Pacific at UH Manoa will discover a unique learning environment especially appropriate to the understanding and appreciation of the peoples and cultures of the region.